ThoughtSpot acquires Mode to define the next generation of collaborative BI >>Learn More

 When sales teams set up their pipeline stages, they often choose milestones like “first call,” or “demo booked.”
 In marketing, teams set up funnels based on interactions they believe signal buying intent.
 However, the data often tells a different story—in-product behavioral data helps go-to-market teams figure out the right conversion events.

-In the example above, the sales team should know exactly when a prospect runs that report so they can follow up and close the deal.
+In the example above, the sales team should know exactly when a prospect runs that report so they can follow up with their sales proposal and close the deal.
 Marketing should encourage users to use the free reporting feature.
 And product may want to roll out another free tool to see if it boosts conversion rates just as well.

 Answering questions from stakeholders